 Fluffy, buttery, dairy free mashed potatoes are the perfect side dish for Thanksgiving dinner or for any occasion that requires a helping of comfort food.

 You can make the best mashed potatoes even without dairy butter, milk, or cream.
-These are always a big hit at our holiday meals – most people would have a hard time telling the difference between these vegan mashed potatoes and the regular variety.
+These are always a big hit at our holiday meals – most people would have a hard time telling the difference between this delicious vegan version and the regular variety.

 Jump to: